hhajime/hhajime/README.md

-### Hi there 👋 I’m mobile app developer using Android.
+### Hi there 👋 I’m mobile app developer using Android.🐸
-I currently prefer develope with cross-platform using Flutter.
+- I currently prefer develope with cross-platform using Flutter.✈️
-Also, I interesting in develope metaverse environment using Unreal-Engine.
+- Also, I interesting in develope metaverse environment using Unreal-Engine.🚀
-I am truly hard gamer also big fans with League Of Legends.
+- I am truly hard gamer 🎮 also big fans of League Of Legends.😈
-I hope to be a futuristic developer .
+- I hope to develop something that can contribute to the world.☀️
 <!--
 **kumangho/kumangho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.